 Sherren House is of aesthetic significance as an intact and high-quality late 19th century boom era mansion.
 The scale of the building combined with features such as the highly detailed chimneys with stucco strapwork, corbels, dentils and cornice mouldings, polygonal bays, decorative bracketing under the eaves, timber joinery, Doric columns, Corinthian columns, arcaded loggia and dentilled cornice are some of the elements which contribute to the setting of the place and signify the original stature and status of the mansion.
 The deep setback and the original wrought iron gates and fencing with polished granite piers accentuate this character.
-Campbell House is also of aesthetic significance as an intact early 20th century interwar Georgian Revival mansion with pillared portico, harling render, terracotta tiled roofing, and a decorative Palladian window over the portico.
-Of other notable aesthetic significance are the remnant plantings, including the kauri pine (Agathis robusta) and several remnant eucalypt plantings, red gum (Eucalyptus camaldelensis) and sugar gum (Eucalyptus cladocalyx).
+Campbell House is also of aesthetic significance as an intact early 20th century interwar Georgian Revival mansion designed by architect Eric C. Beedham.
+Aesthetic features of note include the pillared portico, harling render, terracotta tiled roofing, and a decorative Palladian window over the portico.
+Other contributory aesthetic elements include the Elaine Haxton mural along the foyer of the Senior School Building, and the remnant plantings, including the kauri pine (Agathis robusta) and several remnant eucalypt plantings, red gum (Eucalyptus camaldelensis) and sugar gum (Eucalyptus cladocalyx).
 (Criterion E)